 Zap steps using this integration version will include a

 Deprecated tag in the Zapier editor, to help prompt users to re-build the Zap with the new integration.

 - Select Deprecate in the Versions menu.

 - Select a date to deprecate the integration version in the calendar drop-down.
 Choose a date between two weeks and a year from today when Zaps using that version will no longer work.

-Zapier will then show a yellow exclamation mark beside that version in your integration’s versions menu, showing the date it will be depreciated if you hover over it.
+Zapier will then show a yellow exclamation mark beside that version in your integration’s versions menu, showing the date it will be deprecated if you hover over it.
 You’ll also be able to see your user count as it goes down, switching from the old integration version to the new.

 Delete Older Versions of Your Integration

-Once you’ve depreciated an integration version and it has no existing users, you can delete that version to clean up your Zapier integration.
+Once you’ve deprecated an integration version and it has no existing users, you can delete that version to clean up your Zapier integration.

 Click the Delete button in your version’s gear menu, select Really? when asked to confirm, and Zapier will remove that version of your integration.
-And since Zapier will only delete depreciated versions with no users, you never have to worry about accidentally removing a version with features you need.
+And since Zapier will only delete deprecated versions with no users, you never have to worry about accidentally removing a version with features you need.